Bans of women's association football: Wales

+Yugoslavia

+In 1939, the government of the Kingdom of Yugoslavia announced that women would not be allowed to organise football competitions, stating that "football, together with other field sports involving heavy and violent exercise of the body muscles is calculated to damage women's health seriously, and cannot therefore be allowed."

 Impact

-The banning of women's football is believed to have severely stunted the growth of the sport, in some countries effectively killing the sport entirely for decades, and to have forced the sport to effectively restart from zero in the late-20th century.
+The banning of women's football severely stunted the growth of the sport, in some countries effectively killing the sport entirely for decades, and to have forced the sport to effectively restart from zero in the late-20th century.
 Writer David Goldblatt has stated that the bans had the effect of reducing women's football "to a tiny and stigmatised subculture subsisting in the marginal spaces of municipal recreation grounds."
 Furthermore, even after the bans were lifted, the levels of investment into the sport have often been significantly lower than they had been prior to the bans.
-As the sport had grow during its first golden age to the point where matches attracted similar audiences to men's games, the bans have been cited as a major factor in the gap in popularity between the sport and its male counterparts.
+As the sport had grown during its first golden age to the point where matches attracted similar audiences to men's games, the bans have been cited as a major factor in the gap in popularity between the sport and its male counterparts.
+Some have also attributed the dominance of the United States (where association football has struggled at various times throughout its history) at the FIFA Women's World Cup and the Olympics to the long lasting effects of the bans by traditional football powerhouses compared to well funded and early adoption of women's programs in the United States.